Kaion-Official/shell-basics/Introduction/Intro.md

 - Shell scripts are generally used to stay away from dreary work.

-- You can write a script to automate a set of instructions to be executed one after the other consistently, instead of typing in the commands one after the other n number of times.
+- You can write a script to automate a set of instructions to be executed one after the other consistently, instead of typing in the commands one after the other N number of times.

 ## So what is this repo all about then?